artsy/eigen/docs/preferred_practices.md

 #### Parts of the app that are still being handled in native code (Objective-C and Swift) instead of react-native on iOS

-- Sign up/in flow ("onboarding").
+The following parts of the iOS app are handled in native code:

 - Live Auctions Integration (LAI) view controller and networking.
-- The Auction view controller.
+- Initializing the React Native runtime.
+- Analytics for Native UI.
+- View In Room (Augmented Reality)

+The following parts of the iOS app are handled in native code, but will be managed by React Native once the new app shell is finished (expected March 2022):

 - The SwitchBoard (see "SwitchBoard" section below) to navigate between view controllers.
 - The top-level tab bar, and each tab's navigation controller.
 - Deep-link and notification handling (via SwitchBoard).
-- Analytics for Native UI.
-- Initializing the React Native runtime.